yehiel9523/shabbatPackage/README.md

 ## Description

-By useing that package you can feel good about your website that it's not going to work on Shabbat and Yom Tov from the 'Hadlakat Nerot' time until the 'Havdala' time , the deafult times are the Jerualem time , but you can change it see in the options
+By useing that package you can feel good about your website that it's not going to work on Shabbat and Yom Tov from the 'Hadlakat Nerot' time until the 'Havdala' time , the default times are the Jerualem time , but you can change it see in the options

 ## Installation